billelassn/Detection-of-the-PIK3CA-mutation-in-breast-cancer/README.md

 My model successfully achieved an AUC score of 0.66 on the public test set, a result that matched the winning score of the challenge.
 This was accomplished with a significantly lower number of parameters, demonstrating that a simple, computationally efficient model can be highly effective in this context.

+You can verify this result on the official challenge public ranking page, where my submission is listed under the username billel_asn.

 ## 🚀 Future Improvements

 To enhance the model's performance and robustness, I would consider the following axes for future work: